PaddlePaddle/docs/docs/design/phi/design_en.md

     - Split and compile according to the computing device.
         - For example, compile for cpu only, or compile for gpu only.
     - Split and compile according to the training and inference scenarios.
-        - For example, the inference scenario does not compile backward-relevant kernels, nor forward kernels with Intermediate outputs
+        - For example, the inference scenario does not compile backward-relevant kernels, nor forward kernels with `Intermediate` outputs
-    - Precisely crop and compile according to the operators actually used by the mobile device (not supported yet)【prune or crop or clip?】
+    - Precisely crop and compile according to the operators actually used by the mobile device (not supported yet)
         - For example, a model uses `add` and `mul` only, ideally it could be cropped to only 2 kernels.

 - In the long run, support the requirement of easily reusing kernel implementation.
     - Explanation: When reusing the kernel, the corresponding function implementation should be introduced through `include` easily, rather than cannot find the kernel because of the complex directory structure.

 - In the long run, support the requirement of the unified writing method among cross-device kernels, and the writing method is intuitive and easy to use, without introducing unnecessary template parameters.
-    - Explanation: Kernel Primitive API module is at the lower level of the operator library.
+    - Explanation: Kernel Primitive API module is at the lower layer of the operator library.
 Its long-term vision is that each operation uses only one kernel to adapt to various devices, the code that truly distinguishes the device is only in the implementation of the Kernel Primitive API.
 In the future, the template parameters should be limited to as concise as possible when passing complex parameters into the reused kernel.

 - In terms of ease of use, developers can accurately understand where the newly added kernel should be placed, without ambiguity.
     - Explanation: When developers add an API, they will not be confused about which directory they should put the corresponding kernel in.
 Moreover, different people should have no ambiguous understanding of where the same kernel should be placed.